 However, all contracts must be for a lawful purpose.
 If the contract would break the law, it is a void contract.2

 Because some employers may not be concerned by a potential lawsuit, not all terminations involve a separation agreement.
 Even when employers are unconcerned about a lawsuit, though, they may still offer severance in order to protect their reputation.
-This is most common if the employee was laid off or if the employee’s termination was due to downsizing.
+I see this most often when the employee was laid off or if the employee’s termination was due to downsizing.

-What rights does it require workers to relinquish?
+What rights does it require California workers to relinquish?

-Not all separation agreements are the same.
+Not all separation agreements in California are the same.
 Employers often change the terms in the agreement based on their needs and concerns.
-However, some common rights that workers have to give up in order to receive the severance package are claims concerning:
+In my experience, some common rights that workers have to give up in order to receive the severance package are claims concerning:

 - wrongful termination,